ys201810/motomedi/README.md

 This repository have a below's function.
 - training a dl model.
-- confirm the dl inference.
+- confirm the dl inference.(Display confidence all labels)